-Crown Farms partners with University of Washington Civil & Environmental Engineering for groundbreaking water-efficient irrigation program
+Crown Farms Partners With University Of Washington Civil & Environmental Engineering For Groundbreaking Water-Efficient Irrigation Program

+UW-CEE set to provide cutting-edge satellite imagery solution for efficient water utilization.

+Strategic move poised to“revolutionize” Crown Farms' sustainable farming commitment in the years ahead.

-(MENAFN- Beyondgcc) Fujairah, UAE – 14 March 2024: Crown Farms, the Fujairah-based organic farm management company, has finalized a new partnership agreement with the University of Washington Civil & Environmental Engineering (UW-CEE) department to advance water-efficient irrigation methods in Fujairah and the wider UAE.
+Fujairah, UAE: Crown Farms, the Fujairah-based organic farm management company, has finalized a new partnership agreement with the University of Washington Civil & Environmental Engineering (UW-CEE) department to advance water-efficient irrigation methods in Fujairah and the wider UAE.

 Under the terms of this groundbreaking collaboration signed recently, Crown Farms and UW-CEE will combine their expertise and resources to meet mutual project milestones and objectives.
 Moreover, UW-CEE has committed to providing a world-class satellite imagery solution that will become a vital component of new irrigation management systems moving forward.